exadel-inc/esl/pages/views/blogs/ESL v4.0.0.md

   - add extended `offsetContainer` configuration ([63cbc0a](https://github.com/exadel-inc/esl/commit/63cbc0a996a8578549360dadaa3bb17c53884bfe))

 ### BREAKING CHANGES
-  - listeners extended from `ESLPopup` should now use `@listen` annotation to work correctly
+  - Listeners extended from `ESLPopup` should now use `@listen` annotation to work correctly

 ## ESL Footnotes

 ### Features:
   - migrate `esl-notes` and `esl-footnotes` to ESLEventListeners
-  - add configurable `intersectionMargin  for the note tooltip activator observer ([b9b1599](https://github.com/exadel-inc/esl/commit/b9b159942e3534965f43cac94c140d5680308548))
+  - add configurable `intersectionMargin`  for the note tooltip activator observer ([b9b1599](https://github.com/exadel-inc/esl/commit/b9b159942e3534965f43cac94c140d5680308548))

 ### BREAKING CHANGES
-  - listeners extended from `ESLNote` should now use `@listen` annotation to work correctly
+  - Listeners extended from `ESLNote` should now use `@listen` annotation to work correctly
-  - listeners extended from `ESLFootnote` should now use `@listen` annotation to work correctly
+  - Listeners extended from `ESLFootnote` should now use `@listen` annotation to work correctly
-  - `eventNs` no longer supported, event now defined directly on the prototype level
+  - `eventNs` is no longer supported, event is now defined directly on the prototype level

 ## ESL Image and ESL Media